srikanth261/PUI2017_sn2495/HW3_sn2495/README.md

 5. Plotted the histogram of  mean of means

 Assignment 2:
-Worked with Davey on this part.
-Took Matts help to get the path to the citibike files
+Worked with Davey and Imran  on this part.
+Took Matts help to get the path to the citibike files.
+We referred to the skeleton notebook for the code to read data.
+We came up with the hypothesis as a group.
+I wrote the code for plotting the bar plot.

 1. Read the data into a data frame
 2. Formulate the Hypothesis